micutio/ComplexAutomatonBase/README.md

 ecosystems like urban sprawl and land use development are all fields that can be explored by using complex automata.

-## Is this interesting for me?

-This project is definitely for you if:
+This project might be interesting for you if:

 * you want to explore and play around with ideas about systems that exhibit decentralization and organic growth